rust-lang/rustc-dev-guide/src/tests/ci.md

 To do this:

-1. Go to [the Rust CI successful workflow runs page][workflow runs] to find the most recently successful build, and click on it.
+1. Go to [the Rust CI successful workflow runs page][workflow runs] and click on the most recent one.
 2. Choose the job you are interested in on the left-hand side.
 3. Click on the gear icon and choose "View raw logs"
 4. Search for the string "Configure the build"